Clay Guida: Ultimate Fighting Championship

 On January 16, 2025, it was reported that Guida was released by the UFC.

 Other combat sports

 Guida defeated Billy Quarantillo by unanimous decision in a submission grappling match on December 30, 2021, at Fury Pro Grappling 3.

 Guida returned to wrestling competition at the 2022 US Open, competing alongside his teammate Urijah Faber at the event.

 On May 28, 2022, Guida competed in the co-main event of Fury Pro Grappling 4, facing Brad Boulton in a submission grappling match.
 Guida submitted Boulton with an arm-triangle choke at 7:22.

 Guida competed in a submission grappling match against fellow UFC fighter Chase Hooper in the co-main event of Fury Pro Grappling 6 on December 30, 2022, and was submitted with a calf slicer at 3:55.

+In a freestyle wrestling match, Guida faced Frankie Edgar on July 18, 2026 at RAF 11 and won by decision.

 Sponsorship

 Clay Guida starred in a National commercial for SafeAuto Insurance.
 The commercial was filmed in Columbus, Ohio in April 2011.
 Guida is one of several fighters who represents the SafeAuto Fight Team.

 Guida is managed by VFD Sports Marketing, a sports marketing company that focuses on UFC athletes.